dzt109/RepData_PeerAssessment1/PA1_template.md

 nacount<-sum(is.na(adat2))
 ```

-2. Install some more required packages
+2. Install some more required packages for imputation.

 ```r